About Us

 Photo credit - Richard Lewisohn

-Despite ongoing treatment, Christine is a keen cyclist, and regularly clocks up over 10,000k annually.
-Cycling helped her recover from breast cancer treatment the first time around in 2013, and continues to be her escape from the burden of secondary cancer.
+Despite ongoing treatment, Christine keeps turning the pedals, and regularly clocks up over 10,000 kilometres annually.
+Cycling aided her recovery from breast cancer treatment in 2013 and remains her outlet for coping with the challenges of secondary cancer.

 To read more about Christine’s story, see the Rouleur article and her blog.
 A full gallery of One More City rides can be found here.